PhilipHaglund/SendGridTools/README.md

-# PSSendgrid
+# SendGridTools

-Manage Sendgrid using PowerShell
+Manage SendGrid using PowerShell

 ## Make it yours